Share This Story

 1. Showcase Impact with Data & Metrics

 Grant decisions are increasingly data-driven, with agencies favoring projects that offer measurable benefits.
-Quantifying results—whether in terms of public health, economic development or environmental stewardship—often determines whether an idea achieves funding.
+The ability to quantify results—whether in terms of public health, economic development or environmental stewardship—often determines whether an idea achieves funding.

-The City of Olean was awarded a $25 million RAISE grant to tackle deteriorating road conditions and expand on the Walkable Olean campaign.
-The application featured preliminary design drawings, cost estimates and reviews, along with a BCA that demonstrated advantages—like lower emissions, pedestrian safety and investments in local business.
+The City of Olean was awarded a $25 million RAISE grant, aimed at tackling deteriorating road conditions and expanding on the Walkable Olean campaign.
+The application we crafted featured preliminary design drawings, cost estimates and reviews, along with a BCA that demonstrated far-reaching advantages—including lower emissions, pedestrian safety and investments in local business.

 2. Create a Multi-Phase Funding Roadmap

-A common mistake is focusing on only one grant or funding cycle for each project.
-A well-structured outline looks at the nuances of a project and identifies phasing opportunities to close gaps.
+A common mistake is focusing in on only one grant or funding cycle for each project.
+A well-structured project strategy and outline looks at the nuances of a project, and identifies phasing opportunities to close gaps and optimize eligibility.

 For instance, a town planning a new judicial center but facing strict grant caps might break the project into multiple phases; first gathering funds for site acquisition and initial design, then applying for additional grants to cover construction.
 This sustains progress while easing financial strain on residents.

 Keeping pace with emerging trends is equally crucial.
 Administrators can harmonize projects with topics like rural development, PFAS water treatment or climate resilience to boost approval odds.
-Some towns even defer smaller grants to qualify for larger awards later, harnessing greater prospects through patience.
+Some towns even defer smaller grants to qualify for larger awards later, harnessing greater prospects through patience and strategy.

 3. Garner Public & Political Support Early